 Billiard-hockey is a game for two players.
 It uses billiard principles.
 The players play the draughts by the hockey stick.
 By the draught they try to shot the puck and score a goal.
 Choose the language and see how to play in the short version of the rules.

-- English: short version (PDF), long version (PDF)
+- English: short version (PDF), official rulebook (PDF)

-- Czech: short version (PDF), long version (PDF)
+- Czech: short version (PDF), official rulebook (PDF – external link)